TrevorSTV/TapGoods-bundle-input/README.md

 spreadsheets, so I didn't need to reformat anything.
 The program combines the data into a dictionary.

-After the data is consolidated, the program launches a browser and navigates to TapGoods, logs in, and then chooses a location.
+After the data is consolidated, the program uses Selenium to launch a browser and navigate to TapGoods, log in, and then choose a location.
 From there it navigates to the add bundle page.
 It then loops through the dictionary of the bundle data filling out the information for the bundle, and submitting it.
 After submition, the back button on the browser is pressed.
 This will return you to the bundle add page with nothing filled in.